The-Balance-FFXIV/balance-static/content/jobs/healers/white-mage/leveling-guide.md

 ![](https://lh3.googleusercontent.com/F0XlyBwHmOYpd57IaOlqYZ90ipnk8ZhC_AdPFk8IelAASS-tZWF9Wj29kyUbxl5cC0cp1ZT77KJxUa3C2FAm4kTMh8lMFYuFDSvNZxnTw3TwDRugMyW1nG6uioOWNIFBIMGvck1f)

 Repose is very, very seldom used, and is shared across all healers in the game.
 This spell simply puts your target to sleep.
-Keep in mind however, that after 30 seconds, they will wake up and attack you.
-They will also attack if they take any damage.
-For this reason, there is rarely a scenario where this spell will be useful.
+Keep in mind however, that after 30 seconds, or upon taking damage, they will wake up and attack you.
+For this reason the spell is seldom used in most content.

 **\[Lvl 10] Esuna**